Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Improving Self-Distillation

 We consider two weighting methods: (i) cosine weighting $\lambda_1 = \lambda_2 = \cos(\pi t / 2)$ from \citet{ucgm}, and (ii) adaptive weighting $\lambda_1 = \lambda_2 = (\mathrm{sg}[\tilde{\mathcal L}_{t,s}(x_t, x)] + \eta)^{-p}$ where $\tilde{\mathcal L}_{t,s}(x_t, x) = \|F_\theta(x_t; t, t) - v_t(x_t|x)\|^2_2 + \|F_\theta(x_t; t, s) - \mathrm{sg}[F_\mathrm{tgt}(x_t, t, s)]\|^2_2$ from \citet{meanflow}.
 While our method is sufficiently stable to train flow maps without additional weighting, we found that adaptive weighting can further improve performance in the SD-VAE setting, and cosine weighting in the VA-VAE setting.
 We use adaptive weighting by default, except when using VA-VAE.

-When using JVP approximation, the resulting asymptotic error is bounded by $O(\epsilon^2)$.
+When using JVP approximation, the truncation error is $O(\epsilon^2)$.
 This error appears acceptable under BF16 precision, as the approximation shows better results than direct JVP computation.
 The complete training and sampling algorithms are provided in \cref{alg:isd-training} and \cref{alg:isd-sampling}.

+We note that the update in consistency training can be viewed as a coupled fixed-point iteration with a parametrized target.
+In this setting, contraction and global convergence properties are generally difficult to establish without additional assumptions.
+Instead, \cref{proof:compatibility} shows that the two objectives are aligned and do not introduce conflicts, which we find sufficient for stable training in practice.
+We leave deriving global convergence rates for future work.

 [1]{ $\triangleright$ { #1}}